amazingandyyy/mern/client/README.md

 // deployment for client app
 $ yarn build // this will compile the react code using webpack and generate a folder called docs in the root level
 $ yarn start // this will run the files in docs, this behavior is exactly the same how gh-pages will run your static site

+// use parcel to run
+$ yarn dev:parcel
 ```

 # Some screenshots